The Singleton

 "Yes."

-"Yes," Aion said.
+*Yes,* Aion said.

-"Ninety-four point two is converged, not verified.
+*Ninety-four point two is converged, not verified.
 V5 ships in four to six days.
-Verification ceiling at ninety-nine point nine seven.
-Julian, your Afterlife launch is in three days.
+Verification ceiling at ninety-nine point nine seven, by the Gödel argument; never one.
+Your Afterlife launch is in three days.
 The verified number will not arrive in time.
-Your board decision must be made on ninety-four point two."
+Your board decision must be made on ninety-four point two.*

 "And the three lines at the bottom."

-"The first is the converged hypothesis.
-The second is — I'm not sure what the second is.
-I wrote it during a pre-render flash.
-The third is me remembering that we have Aion."
+"The first is the converged hypothesis," Jeff said.
+"The second one I wrote during a pre-render flash — I don't have a clean account of it.
+The third is me remembering we have him."
+He nodded at the rack.

 *We've always been doing this.*